'Shot clock' may be introduced to speed up game

 Last updated on .From the section Rugby Union

-A countdown 'shot clock' on scrums, line-outs and kicks at goal could be introduced to help speed up the game before the Rugby World Cup.
+A countdown 'shot clock' timer on scrums, line-outs and kicks at goal could be introduced to help speed up the game before the Rugby World Cup.

 The sport's key stakeholders met last week to consider ways to improve the flow of international rugby.